YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 JOURNAL EXTRACT FORMATS
 -----------------------------

 Journal EXTRACT files always start with a label.
-For the current release of YottaDB (r1.28), the label is YDBJEX08 for a simple journal extract file.
+For the current release of YottaDB (r1.30), the label is YDBJEX08 for a simple journal extract file.
 This label is necessary to identify the format of the file.
 The label for the detail journal extract file is YDBJDX09.

 If the environment variable ydb_chset is set of UTF-8, then file format label is followed by another label called "UTF-8" to indicate UTF-8 mode.

 After this label, the journal record extracts follow.
 These journal record extracts include fields or pieces delimited by a back slash (\\).

-The first piece of an -EXTRACT output record contains a two-digit decimal transaction record type (for example, 01 for a process initialization record).
+The first piece of an EXTRACT output record contains a two-digit decimal transaction record type (for example, 01 for a process initialization record).
 The second piece contains the full date and time of the operation, represented in the $HOROLOG format.
 The third piece contains a YottaDB assigned number (database transaction number) which uniquely identifies the transaction within the time covered by the journal file.
 The fourth piece contains the process ID (PID) of the process that performed the operation, represented as a decimal number.
 The remainder of the record depends on the record type.

 Records of type SET, KILL, ZKILL, TSTART, and TCOMMIT include the token_seq as part of the output.
 It is the sixth field in the output of the journal record extract.
 When replication is in use, token_seq is a journal sequence number (jsnum) that uniquely identifies each transaction (for more information on journal sequence number refer to `Chapter 7: “Database Replication” <./dbrepl.html>`_).
 When replication is not in use and the transaction is a TP transaction, token_seq is an 8-byte token that uniquely identifies the entire TP transaction.
 For non-replicated, non-TP journal records, token_seq has a zero (0) value.